BrandonJessup/review/README.md

 ## Adding a review
 In the current version, articles must be added in the following manner:
 1. Add title of the article to your database, this must not contain any hyphens.
 Whatever you put in this field will be seen in the webpage's URL when the article is open.
 2. Create a folder in the articles directory and name it the 'id' and 'title' fields from the database, separating them by a hyphen.
-Ex. *5 - Men in Black II*.
+Ex. *5 - men in black ii*.
 See below for instructions for database table.
 3. Create a file titled *article* (no extension) and fill in the contents according to the review syntax listed below.

 ## Review syntax